latif-muhammad/gitcrawler-sofistica/README.md

 **Artifact is stored in the top Action Instance, in a folder named stars-artifact-sql**

-    - Go to your repo named Final 100k Repo
+    - Go to action  named Final 100k Repo
     - Find "Artifacts" section  at the bottom and download folder nammed stars-artifact-sql
     - you will find Sql file named stars.sql with all 100k rows